tatianasnook/intro-to-tests-activity/README.md

 $ cd ~/Developer/projects
 ```

-2. In Github click on the green "Code" button in Github and then copy the URL.
+1. In Github click on the green "Code" button in Github and then copy the URL.
 This will allow you to download a copy of this project into your projects folder.
-This command makes a new folder called `intro-to-tests-activity`, and then puts the project into this new folder.

 ![Cloning a repository in Github](images/cloning_a_repo.png)